tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 - TLS server is the attester, and
 - TLS client and server mutually attest towards each other.

-We will show the message exchanges of the three cases in sub-sections below.
+We will show the message exchanges of the first two cases in sub-sections below.
+The last case will be described in future drafts.

 ## TLS Client as Attester

-In this use case the TLS client, as the attester, is challenged by the TLS server to provide evidence.
-The TLS client is the attester and the the TLS server acts as a relying party.
+In this use case, the TLS server (acting as a relying party) challenges the TLS client (as the attester) to provide evidence.
+The TLS client is the attester and the TLS server acts as a relying party.
 The TLS server needs to provide a nonce in the EncryptedExtensions message to the TLS client so that the attestation service can feed the nonce into the generation of the evidence.
 The TLS server, when receiving the evidence, will have to contact the verifier (which is not shown in the diagram).

 An example of this flow can be found in device onboarding where the client initiates the communication with cloud infrastructure to